Najorae/QuizFinal/README.md

 ___
 ### Naj's Blurb ~

 Hey!
-For this project I wanted to expand on the task given and had a goal to create a quiz more similar to buzzfeed quizes in which you could select different options, keep selecting.
+For this Girls Who Code project I wanted to expand on the task given and had a goal to create a quiz more similar to buzzfeed quizes in which you could select different options, keep selecting.
 Optimally I would have figured out how to make it work without needing next buttons but some of my code bugged when multiple questions were available.
 Nevertheless it was fun to try to figure out how to get it working.
 It started out like the tutorial videos but eventually a lot of the code in the original wasn't needed when different functions were added.
 I also wanted to make it work without using ids for. theselections as I had 99 options(ah!) so making work with classes was also an interesting challenge.
 Hope you enjoy the muisc and fits! <3

 Here are all the variants of the quiz/earlier versions:
 - https://replit.com/@piggysweettooth/Testing-Quiz#README.md (works without selecting the same/different buttons twice in the same questions ~ following videos w/ classes instead of ids)